maz808/specargs/docs/source/usage.rst

 Active Framework
 ----------------

-**apispec-webargs** checks the Python environment for the frameworks mentioned in :ref:`Supported Frameworks`.
-Usage of **apispec-webargs** is dependent on which of these frameworks is installed in the current environment.
+**specargs** checks the Python environment for the frameworks mentioned in :ref:`Supported Frameworks`.
+Usage of **specargs** is dependent on which of these frameworks is installed in the current environment.
 If more than one of these frameworks is detected, an error will be raised, as selection of a specific framework when multiple are present is currently not supported.
 If only one is detected, that framework is set as the active framework.